KatameRonin/KatameRonin.github.io/_news/announcement_3.md

 related_posts: false
 ---

-:chart_with_upwards_trend: Excited to take on a new role as a **Graduate Teaching Assistant for CS 5644: Machine Learning with Big Data** at Virginia Tech!
+:man_teacher: Excited to take on a new role as a **Graduate Teaching Assistant for CS 5644: Machine Learning with Big Data** at Virginia Tech!
 Looking forward to diving into ML concepts and big data applications. 🤖📊